Denis O'Brien: IBRC Commission of investigation

 On 10 June 2015, a Commission of investigation was established to inquire into IBRC transactions that lost €10 million or more between 21 January 2009 and 7 February 2013.
 The commission was initially chaired by retired High Court Judge Daniel O'Keeffe, but in July 2015, Judge Brian Cregan replaced Judge O'Keeffe as the commission's chair and sole member.
 The terms of the commission were updated in 2016 to focus first on IBRC's sale of Siteserv to O'Brien in 2012, based on claims by TD Catherine Murphy in the Daíl Éireann; Murphy was asked to appear before the commission in February 2019, several months after criticising the amount of time it had taken the commission to complete its inquiry, but as of May 2019, she had not made herself available for testimony.
-In November 2019, Murphy announced that she wouldn't appear before the commission because she was concerned that she would be required to reveal the source of her information.
+In November 2019, Murphy announced that she would not appear before the commission because she was concerned that she would be required to reveal the source of her information.

 In September 2022, the commission released its final report on its investigation into the sale of Siteserv.
-The report stated that while the sale was “carried out in good faith,” it was “based on misleading and incomplete information.”
-However, the report went on to say that there was no evidence that O’Brien received favourable interest rates from the bank, as alleged by Catherine Murphy.
-It also stated that O’Brien was not at fault for going on a trip with Robert Dix, and there was no evidence to support the claim that O’Brien had an unduly close or unethical relationship with senior IBRC executives.
+The report stated that while the sale was "carried out in good faith," it was "based on misleading and incomplete information."
+However, the report went on to say that there was no evidence that O'Brien received favourable interest rates from the bank, as alleged by Catherine Murphy.
+It also stated that O'Brien was not at fault for going on a trip with Robert Dix, and there was no evidence to support the claim that O'Brien had an unduly close or unethical relationship with senior IBRC executives.

 Recognition

-O'Brien received an honorary Doctor of Laws degree from his alma mater, UCD, in 2006.
+O'Brien received an honorary Doctor of Law degree from his alma mater, UCD, in 2006.

 In 2019, the Irish-US Council awarded O'Brien the 2019 Award for Outstanding Achievement for his work building bonds between Ireland and the United States.

 Personal life

 In August 1997, O'Brien married Catherine Walsh, who helped Communicorp expand into the Czech Republic and who earlier was the head of marketing for Independent Radio Sales.
 The couple have four children.
-One of his three sisters is the artist Abigail O'Brien, President of Irish arts body, the Royal Hibernian Academy, for 2018−2023.
+One of his three sisters is the artist Abigail O'Brien, President of Irish arts body, the Royal Hibernian Academy, for 2018–2023.
+O'Brien is a resident of Malta for tax purposes.